skttl/konstrukt-documentation/guides/creating-your-first-integration.md

 ## Access your UI

-With your configuration defined and your project compiled, before we can access our UI there is one last step to perform and that is to give your back office user account permission to access the newly defined  section.
+With your configuration defined and your project compiled, before you can access your UI there is one last step to perform and that is to give your back office user account permission to access the newly defined  section.
 To do this you'll need to login to the back office and head to the users section and update the user group your user belongs to to allow access.

 ![User group permissions](../images/permissions.png)